gushughes/books/README.md

 ## Project Process & Learning Goals

 ### Input
-- Collate data into a CSV file with these columns:
+- Collate data into a CSV file ('entries') with these columns:
   - `book_title`
   - `author`
   - `author_nationality`